 Each of the three pillars of the integrated strategy for dog-mediated human rabies elimination was affected by the pandemic, although to differing extents.

-Figure 2 A-B-C

-Mass Dog Vaccination
+Figure 2.
+Impacts of COVID-19 on rabies control activities.
+Impacts on A) mass dog vaccination, B) post-exposure prophylaxis and C) awareness activities targeting children.
+Bars are shaded according to responses by country, with endemic countries shaded red, countries with rabies control in-progress in orange and countries that are free from dog-mediated rabies in blue.
+If multiple responses were available for a country, these were aggregated, and in the rare cases where there was not consensus, information was considered not available.

-In the first year of the pandemic, dog vaccinations were carried out as planned in just two countries (4%) (Figure 2A).
+In the first year of the pandemic, dog vaccinations were carried out as planned in just two countries (4%, Figure 2A).
 Disruptions included delays of at least six months, prolonged duration, increased costs, failure to reach targets, with cancellation of vaccination in some areas that were planned for.
 Several respondents pointed out that, vaccination campaigns can be planned only in specific times of the year (mainly depending on school holidays and season), causing further delays should they restart.
-One rabies-free country decided not to perform the usual targeted vaccination of dogs in areas at high-risk of incursions.
+One rabies-free country decided not to perform the usual targeted vaccination of dogs in areas at risk of incursions.

 In the few countries that have mass dog vaccination campaigns along their borders (i.e., India and Bhutan; Thailand, Lao PDR, and Cambodia), this activity was completely cancelled due to pandemic travel restrictions, mandatory quarantines, and increased costs.
 In Eastern Africa, a meeting on cross-border rabies control coordination planned for April 2020 was cancelled.
 In South Asia, the international cooperation program to be launched by FAO was suspended.

-Post-Exposure Prophylaxis

-Access to post-exposure prophylaxis was apparently not impacted by the pandemic in just ten countries (21%) (Figure 2B).
+Access to post-exposure prophylaxis was apparently not impacted by the pandemic in just ten countries (21%, Figure 2B).
 According to one respondent, vaccine demand halved in South Asia.
 In an endemic country with chronic shortages of post-exposure vaccines where bite victims must travel to the neighboring country for access, the closure of borders reportedly had a dramatic effect.
-Nevertheless, other endemic countries – 6 out of 32 (19%) – reported no negative changes compared to pre-COVID-19 times.
+Nevertheless, other endemic countries – 6 out of 32 (19%) – reported no negative changes compared to pre-COVID-19.

-Awareness Activities

 Awareness activities for children, mainly carried out at schools, survived the first year of the pandemic in only two – endemic – countries (4%) (Figure 2C).
 In the experience of a large NGO that runs rabies control programs in several Asian and African countries, the worst impact of the pandemic was on education.

 Reasons for Disruption

-Figure 3 A-B-C-D
+Figure 3.
+Reasons for disruptions to rabies control and prevention activities.
+Reasons affecting A) mass dog vaccination, B) health-seeking behaviour, C) provisioning of post-exposure prophylaxis and C) rabies surveillance.
+Bars are shaded according to responses by country, with endemic countries shaded red, countries with rabies control in-progress in orange and countries that are free from dog-mediated rabies in blue.
+Results are presented individually (by study participant) rather than aggregated by country.

 Mass Dog Vaccination

-About one-fourth (n=13/59) of the respondents who detailed the reasons for disruption to dog vaccinations observed only one cause, while most reported multiple causes; two (n=12, 20%), three (n=11, 19%), four (n=13, 22%), and five (n=9, 15%).
+About a quarter (n=13/59) of respondents who detailed the reasons for disruption to dog vaccinations observed only one cause, while most reported multiple; two (n=12, 20%), three (n=11, 19%), four (n=13, 22%), or five (n=9, 15%).